How to watch the Artemis I mission lift off to the moon | News Channel 3-12

 Counting down to launch

-The call to stations will occur Saturday morning at Kennedy Space Center, as well as for teams offering support from various centers across the country.
-This is when all of the teams associated with the mission arrive at their consoles and report they’re ready, kicking off a two-day countdown.

-Over the weekend, engineers will power up the Orion spacecraft, the interim cryogenic propulsion stage (the upper part of the rocket) and core stage, charge batteries and conduct a final preparation for the engines.

-Late Sunday night into early Monday morning, the launch team will conduct a briefing to discuss weather conditions and decide if they are “go” or “no go” to begin fueling the rocket.
+Early Saturday, the launch team will conduct a briefing on weather conditions and decide whether to begin fueling the rocket.

-If everything looks good, the team will begin fueling the rocket’s core stage eight hours before launch.
-Five hours before, the upper stage will begin fueling.
+If everything looks good, the team will begin fueling the rocket’s core stage and then move on to fueling its upper stage.
 Afterward, the team will top off and replenish any of the liquid hydrogen and liquid oxygen that dissipates during the fueling process.

-About 50 minutes before launch, the final NASA test director briefing will occur.
-A planned 30-minute countdown hold will start about 40 minutes before launch.

 At 10 minutes and counting, things kick into high gear as the spacecraft and rocket go through the final steps.
-Much of the action takes place in the final minute, as the ground launch sequencer sends the command for the rocket flight computer’s automated launching sequencer to take over about 30 seconds prior to launch.
+Much of the action takes place in the final minute as the ground launch sequencer sends the command for the rocket flight computer’s automated launching sequencer to take over.

 In the last few seconds, hydrogen will burn off, the four RS-25 engines will start, resulting in booster ignition and liftoff at T minus zero.